 The Responsible Care Guiding Principles are at the heart of the Responsible Care commitment-through these principles, members and Partners pledge to improve environmental, health, safety and security performance for facilities, processes and products throughout the entire operating system.
 Companies also are committed to open and transparent reporting and undergo mandatory headquarters and facility audits to certify their performance.

 Responsible Care companies are industry leaders, playing a vital part to ensure that the business of chemistry is safe, secure and sustainable.
-A summary of 2018 performance is available at https://responsiblecare.americanchemistry.com/ representatives from the chemical manufacturing, transportation, distributor, and emergency response industries, as well as the government.
-Union Pacific Railroad and The Dow Chemical Company founded TRANSCAER in 1986.
+A summary of annual performance is available at https://responsiblecare.americanchemistry.com/